sand-bird/menagerie-docs/docs/conditions.md

 ## Variables

 A condition wouldn't be very useful if it always had the same result.
-In fact, the whole point of a conditional is that its value *depends* on *things that can change* -- **variables**.
+In fact, the whole point of a condition is that its value *depends* on *things that can change* -- **variables**.

 Since *Menagerie*'s conditions live in data files, they must adhere to proper JSON syntax, just like the rest of the file.
 Of course, JSON only supprts a few types of values -- numbers, strings, booleans, arrays, and dictionaries -- and none of those are variables.
 So, what do we do...?